The Hegira Disaster was an Imperial Navy defeat suffered on 3 242 735.M41 in the Sculptor System of the Corvus Cluster.

 Eight hours later, scanners determined that the target was likely a xeno vessel–its erratic energy signature suggestive of an ork vessel.
 This information was quickly communicated to Hegira, as well as to the closest senior commander in the area, Captain Cayo Horner, of the Tyrant-class cruiser, Blessed Ignorance.

-With Imperial authorities on full alert, the Blessed Ignorance left orbit around Hegira and plotted an intercept course with the xeno vessel.
-At the same time, a two-frigate squadron [Firestorm Squadron #1875, code named “Lexus Squadron”] altered course from its patrol between Sculptor I and II and rushed to the impending battle.
+With Imperial authorities on full alert, the Blessed Ignorance left orbit around Hegira and plotted an intercept course with the approaching xeno vessel.
+At the same time, a two-frigate squadron [Firestorm Squadron #1875, code named “Lexus Squadron”] altered course from its patrol nearby and rushed to the impending battle.

 The tactical situation at this point was not optimal–but it was not untenable, either, military analysts later determined.